 When you are sitting in the hot seat, hopeful — and anxious — about a promising opportunity, it doesn’t feel like interviewing is a two-way street.
-Especially when you are attempting to impress your could-be boss or potential colleague.
+Especially when you are attempting to impress your could-be boss or potential colleague and make it through all those behavioral interview questions.
 However, career expert Amanda Augustine says every candidate should treat the experience as the opportunity to get a new gig, sure, but also determine if you actually want to work for the company.

 This means coming prepared for anything they will throw your way and follow-up questions to pose as the session comes to a close.
 “Asking thoughtful questions signals to the interviewer that you’re taking the interview seriously and are genuinely interested in the position,” she explains.

 Though you probably a handful of go-to questions, there are a few zingers you’re missing.
 Here, the pros provide inspiration for the next time you’re going through the interview process:

 Does your company have a leadership development plan?